BZoennchen/supercollider-book/_build/html/_sources/chapters/preamble/algorithms.md

 ipd.Audio(audio_path)
 ```

-As we saw in this example, Bjorklund's algorithm recursively concatinates Euclidean rhythms of shorter length according to back-substitution.
+As we saw in this example, Bjorklund's algorithm recursively concatenates Euclidean rhythms of shorter length according to back-substitution.
 At a conceptual level, the procedure resembles Euclid's recursive divide-with remainder approach, using subsequences and symbol replacement in place of integer division and back-substitution.

 ### Morrill's Algorithm

 In a recent report {cite}`morrill:2022` Thomas Morrill outlined a strategy to compute the *Euclidean rhythm* by hand more easily, avoiding the recursive nature of the *Euclidean algorithm*.
-He proposes the *Euclidean matrix* consistent of three rows.
+He proposes the *Euclidean matrix* consisting of three rows.
 The first row, called *index row*, is equal to $(-1, 0, 1, 2, \ldots, n-1)^\top$.
 The second one, called *integer row*, is equal to the first one multiplied by $m$.
 The entries of row 3, called *residue row*, are each equal to the corresponding.